-TV dramas and Hollywood films are also causing negative portrayal for men in the nursing workforce.
-There are currently less than 10% of men who are registered nurses in the United States; is it possible that negative stereotypes for male nurses is a reason for this?
+TV dramas and Hollywood films are also causing a negative portrayal of men in the nursing workforce.
+There are currently less than 10% of men who are registered nurses in the United States; is it possible that negative stereotypes for male nurses are a reason for this?
 However, despite the lower percent of males in the field of nursing, it is not a female-only career.
 Males were the root of the profession until wartime caused a need for women to fill the rule.
 (Did you know famous poet Walt Whitman was a nurse?)
 In films such as “Meet the Parents”, Ben Stiller’s character (who was a male nurse) remained the butt of many jokes.
 Additionally, they have been portrayed as incompetent, uncaring, or even rapists and murderers.

 For more on the portrayal of nurses in the media, visit truthaboutnursing.org.
 What are some common negative stereotypes in nursing that you deal with?
 Comment below!